sha0h0ng/front-end-stuff/react-notes/intro-to-reactjs.md

   };
   ```

+### Common Pitfalls
+1. Attempting to modify props directly
+2. Not validating prop types
+3. Overusing props for data that should be in state

+### Best Practices
+- Use prop destructuring for cleaner code
+- Utilize PropTypes for type checking
+- Keep props to a minimum; pass only what's necessary

+### Practical Exercise
+Create a `Button` component that accepts `label` and `onClick` props.
+Use this component in a parent component, passing different labels and click handlers.

 ### Final Thoughts

 Understanding how props work in React is essential for building dynamic and interactive applications.
 Props allow for flexible and reusable components by: